 • Thus, a large number of small files can take a lot of memory on the Name Node for example, 1 MB file is stored with a block size of 128 MB uses 1.MB of disk space not 128 MB.

 • Hadoop Archives or HAR files, are a file archiving facility that packs files into HDFS blocks more efficiently, there by reducing Name Node memory usage while still allowing transparent access to files,

 • Hadoop Archives can be used as input to map reduce.

 Using Hadoop Archives:

 → A Hadoop Archives is created from a collection of files using the archivetool, which runs a map reduce job to process the input files in parallel and to run it, you need a map reduce cluster running to use it.

-→ Here are some files in HDFS that you would like to archieve:
+→ Here are some files in Hadoop Distributed File System (HDFS) that you would like to archieve:

 → Now we can run the archivecommand: